Measure Blood Oxygen Level on Galaxy Watch

 callback of TrackerEventListener

-file, reading the value:
+file, you can see the code for reading the value:

 private final HealthTracker.TrackerEventListener spo2Listener = new HealthTracker.TrackerEventListener() {